-If you own a business jointly with others, we recommend you establish an owner buy/sell agreement which governs what happens in situations, such as disability or death of an owner or an owner wants to dispose of their ownership interest.
+If you own a business jointly with others, we recommend you establish an owner buy/sell agreement which governs what happens in situations, such as disability, death of an owner or an owner wants to dispose of their ownership interest.
 The owners agree on how to proceed when certain events occur.
-This agreement should be drafted by an attorney and updated when circumstances change.

 When an event occurs, such as the death of an owner, the heir(s) and the remaining owner(s) will want the heirs to receive and the business and/or remaining owners will want to pay a fair price for the interest owned by the deceased owner.
 A formula established based on circumstances at the time of inception of the buy/sell agreement, may not be appropriate and fair to all parties at the time of an event.
 The value should be determined based on current facts and circumstances.